WICG/webpackage/go/signedexchange/README.md

     echo "<h1>hi</h1>" > payload.html
     ```

 1. Prepare a certificate and private key pair to use for signing the exchange.
-As of July 2018, we need to use self-signed certificate for testing, since there are no CA that issues certificate with ["CanSignHttpExchanges" extension](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#cross-origin-cert-req).
 To generate a signed-exchange-compatible self-signed key pair with OpenSSL, invoke:
     ```
     # Generate prime256v1 ecdsa private key.
     openssl ecparam -out priv.key -name prime256v1 -genkey